phpmyadmin/phpmyadmin/doc/config.rst

     :default: 3307

-    Enable you to start webpack development server for serving js files when woking in the development environment
+    Enable you to start webpack development server for serving js files when working in the development environment

 .. config:option:: $cfg['DBG']